MohitShridhar/genima/README.md

 ![](media/teaser_v1.gif)

-The best entry-point for learning how to fine-tune Stable Diffusion to draw actions is [this Colab Tutorial]().
-The rest of this repo is for reproducing the RLBench results from the paper.
-For the latest updates, see: [genima-bot.github.io](https://genima-bot.github.io)
+This repo is for reproducing the RLBench results from the paper.
+For the latest updates, see: [genima-robot.github.io](https://genima-robot.github.io)

 *Note: This is not an official Dyson product.*